wmvolckmann/wmvolckmann.github.io/research/multiport.md

 ### So Which Platform Gets The Best Ports? ###
 I determine which platform had the best ports in two ways.

 First, I bluntly compare the means of each platform over the entire window.
 This does not account for any upward or downward trends, but at least can let us analyze which platform has fared the best over the last 20 years in an aggregate sense.

-For professional reviewers, Xbox ports are the statistically-significant highest with an estimated mean of 73.54, compared to the PC mean of 72.65 and the Playstation mean of 72.49 with p-values of p < 0.001 each.
-PC and Playstation ports are statistically indistinguishable with a p-value of p = 0.166.
+For professional reviewers, Xbox ports are the best with an estimated mean of 72.9, compared to the PC mean of 71.9 and the Playstation mean of 71.8 with p < 0.001 each.
+PC and Playstation ports are statistically indistinguishable with a p-value of p = 0.2747.

-For user reviews, the estimated mean quality of Xbox ports is highest at 69.65, followed by Playstation at 69.16, and PC at 67.95.
-The mean Xbox score is statistically significantly larger than both the Playstation and PC ports with respective p-values of p = 0.026 and p < 0.001; and the mean Playstation score is statistically significantly larger than the PC port with p < 0.001.
+For user reviews, the estimated mean quality of Xbox ports is highest at 69.1, followed by Playstation at 68.2, and PC at 67.8 with p < 0.001 each.
+Playstation and PC are statistically indistinguishable with a p-value of 0.1272

 Both estimates are shown in the figures below.
 Keep in mind that overlapping confidence intervals (or lack thereof) do not reflect the results of a difference-in-means test.
 They do, however, illustrate the magnitude of difference between ports.
 In particular, the difference in average port quality over the 20 year window appears to be small.